 The exercises that you describe — lunges and squats — employ the gluteus muscles (muscles in the rear end) more than the quadriceps (muscles in the front part of the thigh).
 Because of the movement required in these exercises, you may experience added strain on the joints of the hips, knees, ankles, and feet.
 You may also find that running and high impact activities cause similar strain or pain.

 It is possible to do exercises to tone your thighs without standing.
 One idea you might consider, is to spend a little time with a personal trainer.
 Spending a little one on one time with a fitness professional may have lasting benefits for your training and your comfort.
-You may also want to consult with your primary care provider to determine if you should be referred to an orthopedic physician or physical therapist who may recommend orthotics.
+You may also want to consult with your health care provider to determine if it would be appropriate for you to be referred to an orthopedic physician or physical therapist who may recommend orthotics.

 Specific exercises that may be better suited for you are varied.
 An appointment or two with a trainer will help find those that best meet your specific needs.
 Your trainer may recommend: